fortrabbit/legal/sub-processors.md

 We use **Matomo** (previously Piwik) to analyze traffic and help us to improve your user experience.
 We store minimal data.
 Your IP address is anonymized.
 Cookies are stored on your browser.
 This data is only processed by us.
 See the [Matomo website](https://matomo.org/).

-## Marketing & tracking

-We might potentially use **Google AdWords** for re-marketing, as it is an effective way to stay on the radar of potential clients (it is currently disabled).
-We might also advertise on **Twitter** in a similar way: for this we would share information about your visit: think "Tailored Audiences" (this is also currently disabled).

 ## Client communication

 In order to help you successfully deploy and manage your applications here, we need to be able to communicate with you.
 In most cases we will use chat or contact you by e-mail.

 ### Support service

-The little chat bubble on the bottom right is powered by **Intercom**.
+Our support chat is powered by **Intercom**.
 This service collects some meta-data, like browser, operating system and geo-location when you interact and provide your name and e-mail to get in touch with us.
-For identified Accounts we share your name, company, e-mail and the additional meta-data via API.
+For identified accounts we share your name, company, e-mail and the additional meta-data via API.
 This helps us giving you a personal and fast support.
 In general the support channel is chat, but it is not limited to that.
 The help desk is also employed when you write an e-mail to "<support@fortrabbit.com>" and possibly other addresses.
 Sometimes our answers in the support desk might be delivered by e-mail to make sure they'll reach you.
-When you delete your Account with fortrabbit, the connected data-set will also get deleted.
-See [Intercom Terms](https://www.intercom.com/terms-and-policies#terms).
+When you delete your account with fortrabbit, the connected data-set will also get deleted.
+Intercom analyzes your usage using cookies to "improve service" and "enhance user experience".
+They collect publicly available contact and social information and share it with their partners.
+For more info on privacy practices, visit the [Intercom Privacy](https://www.intercom.com/terms-and-policies#privacy) and see the [Intercom Terms](https://www.intercom.com/terms-and-policies#terms).

 ### Product information subscription